alishavinod/nutrition-assistant/README.md

 # Nutrition Planner Demo

-Showcase-ready repo with a structured backend/frontend split.
-FastAPI powers the API; a static UI works on GitHub Pages and calls your backend.
-Uses a dummy pricing catalog (no real product API) and an optional local LLM via Ollama.
+A showcase-ready repository with a clearly structured backend and frontend split.
+The backend is powered by FastAPI, exposing clean, well-defined APIs, while the frontend is a lightweight static UI deployed via GitHub Pages that communicates directly with the backend.
+The system uses a dummy pricing catalog for cost estimation, avoiding reliance on real product APIs, and supports optional local large language model inference through Ollama for offline and cost-controlled generation.

 ## Repo Layout
 - `src/app/` — FastAPI app.